Fishing With Drift Outfitters

 Inside Store 2

 Guiding anglers is a burgeoning business for knowledgeable anglers who have experienced fishing the trout streams of Southern Ontario.
-There are some rivers that cut through private property, and many of the guides who work with Drift have the relationships and history with landowners to get access to less pressured waters.
+Some rivers that cut through private property, and many of the guides who work with Drift have relationships and history with landowners to get access to less pressured waters.
 Drifting dry flies to unsuspecting rainbow, brown, and brook trout is idyllic in many of the tributaries surrounding Drift, and they are extremely accessible.
 Walk and wade opportunities abound on all tributaries, as do floats in a drift boat for bigger systems.

 Stream

-Still, water angling in Ontario is equally available, having access to five of the six Great Lakes province-wide; four of those great lakes are in Southern Ontario.
+Still, water angling in Ontario is equally available, having access to five of the six Great Lakes province-wide; four of those Great Lakes are in Southern Ontario.
 So really, Drift can service any fly angler looking to fish any species, anywhere.
 In moving water or still.

 Inside Store3